-Informed Opinions amplifies women’s voices for a more democratic Canada.
+Informed Opinions amplifies the voices of women and gender-diverse individuals for a more democratic Canada.

-We work to ensure diverse women’s perspectives and priorities are equitably integrated into Canadian society.
+We work to ensure the perspectives and priorities of qualified women with diverse backgrounds are equitably reflected in the news media and integrated into Canadian society.

 Media Action (previously MediaWatch) is a national, non-profit charitable organization that has been using research and education to advocate for the improved portrayal and representation of women and girls in the media since 1980.

-In 2010, former longtime president Shari Graydon founded Informed Opinions as a project of Media Action.
-The project seeks to bridge the gender gap in Canadian public discourse by 2025.
-Since 2010, Informed Opinions has helped amplify the voices of more than 2,000 women across Canada, supporting them in sharing their insights and analysis with a broader public.
+In 2010, former longtime president Shari Graydon created Informed Opinions as a project of Media Action with the aim of bridging the gender gap in Canadian public discourse.
+Since 2010, Informed Opinions has helped amplify the voices of more than 2,500 women across Canada, supporting them in sharing their insights and analysis with a broader public.

 In September 2019, Media Action was changed to the legal name Informed Opinions.